symfony/symfony-docs/book/templating.rst

 Global Template Variables
 -------------------------

-During each request, Symfony2 will set a global template variable ``app`` in both Twig and PHP template engines by default.
+During each request, Symfony will set a global template variable ``app`` in both Twig and PHP template engines by default.
 The ``app`` variable is a :class:`Symfony\\Bundle\\FrameworkBundle\\Templating\\GlobalVariables` instance which will give you access to some application specific variables